Skip to main content

 Recurrent bile duct cancer

 Cancer is called recurrent when it come backs after treatment.
-Recurrence can be local (in or near the same place it started) or distant (it comes back in other parts of the body, like the lungs).
+Recurrence can be local (in the same place it started), regional (near the place it started), or distant (in other parts of the body, like the lungs).
 If the cancer comes back, further treatment depends on where the cancer recurs, the kind of treatment used in the past, and the patient’s overall health.

 Abou-Alfa GK, Jarnagin W, Lowery M, D’Angelica M, Brown K, Ludwig E, Covey A, Kemeny N, Goodman KA, Shia J, O’Reilly EM.
 Liver and bile duct cancer.
 In: Neiderhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, PA.
 Elsevier; 2014:1373-1395.